-Georgia bases its reimbursements to community providers on Medicaid rates.
+• Georgia uses Medicaid rates to reimburse community providers.
 Medicaid rates were developed specifically to account for community provider costs.

-- Maryland community providers bill the state Medicaid agency through a contractor for all services and are reimbursed from the appropriate funds based on whether the consumer is a Medicaid recipient. - North Carolina develops a rate (different from the state Medicaid rate) for services provided by community providers and uses seven regional coordinating entities to manage billing and payment for both Medicaid and non-Medicaid consumers.
+- Maryland community providers bill the state Medicaid agency for all services and are reimbursed from the appropriate funds based on whether the consumer is a Medicaid recipient. - North Carolina develops a separate rate for services provided by community providers and uses seven regional coordinating entities to manage billing and payment for both Medicaid and non-Medicaid consumers.